Freiberg Germany Temple

 Exterior Finish: White German stucco plastered over 24-inch thick brick walls and a blue gray slate stone slab roof.

-Ordinance Rooms: One ordinance room and two sealing.
+Ordinance Rooms: Two ordinance rooms and two sealing.

 The Freiberg Germany Temple stands in the northwest section of beautiful and historic Freiberg.
 Citizens of all faiths feel an owernship and pride in the building, which they refer to as "our" temple.
-Patron housing surrounds the temple while a meetinghouse stands across the street.
+Distribution Services and housing for the temple president, missionaries, and patrons are located west of the temple while a meetinghouse stands to the north.
 The attractive grounds are lovingly maintained and open to the public.

 The Freiberg Germany Temple was the first temple built in a communist nation and the first built on German soil.